srgio-es/teamcenter-mcp-server/memory-bank/activeContext.md

    - Handle edge cases and error conditions
    - Provide meaningful error messages
    - Log all requests and responses for traceability

+4. **Testability**:
+   - Design code to be easily testable
+   - Use dependency injection where appropriate
+   - Export classes and functions for testing
+   - Use interfaces for better mocking

 ## Learnings and Project Insights